freemansoft/covid-vaccinations-python/README.md

     1. run the container and Jupyter notebook server
 1. Open a browser to http://localhost:8080/
 1. Open and run `vaccinations_by_country.ipynb` in the Jupyter Notebook browser view in the left pane.
+    1. It will prompt you for city or state and pick the correct data file based on your prompt

 ## Manual Execution